Pokémon Ultra Sun and Ultra Moon: Story

 In the post-game, the player encounters Team Rainbow Rocket, a dimensionally displaced group based on Team Rocket from Red, Blue, and Yellow.
 The aforementioned group seizes control of the Aether Foundation's headquarters and takes Lusamine hostage.
 The player stages a counterattack alongside a reformed Guzma, Lillie, and former Team Plasma leader Colress.
 Battling through villainous team leaders from the past games—Maxie and Archie from Ruby, Sapphire, and Emerald; Cyrus from Diamond, Pearl, and Platinum, Lysandre from X and Y, and Ghetsis from Black, White, Black 2, and White 2—the player finally encounters Giovanni, who leads Team Rainbow Rocket and has a Mewtwo at his disposal.
 After the player's victory, Giovanni vanishes, wondering "what new world shall [he] unleash [his] evil schemes upon".
 The player can then explore the Ultra Wormholes, the worlds of the Ultra Beasts, and catch them with the Beast Balls they have acquired.
 After catching Necrozma at Mount Lanakila, Colress will appear and give the player the N-Solarizer or N-Lunarizer, allowing Necrozma to fuse or separate from Solgaleo or Lunala respectively.
-Once the player has caught the Ultra Beasts, the Ultra Recon Squad will tell them to defeat or catch Stakataka in Ultra Moon or Blacephalon in Ultra Sun.
+Once the player has caught the Ultra Beasts, the Ultra Recon Squad will tell them to defeat or catch Blacephalon in Ultra Sun or Stakataka in Ultra Moon.